jonasbirkelof/docs/docs/tech/linux/mount-windows-drive.md

 ---
-title: Mount a Windows drive
+title: Mount a Windows Drive
 ---

 This page explains how to mount a shared folder on Windows to Linux.
 Make sure that the folder you want to share from the PC is shared before you proceed.